 Small business banking: finding a business bank account

 Whether it’s a sole trader, partnership or incorporated business, there are a variety of business bank account options provided by banks that are tailor-made for small business owners.
 The fees and charges associated with business bank accounts can be a bit of a trap, however.
-As with any business decision, it pays to shop around for a business bank account that is competitive to make sure your money stays with the business and not with the bank.
+As with any business decision, it pays to shop around for a business bank account that is competitive to make sure as much of your money stays with your business and not with the bank.